AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_experiencecapture_edit_button"
 >title="Experience capture and definition"
->abstract="You must edit the settings for experience data collection in the Adobe Content Analytics extension in the Tags property that is associated with the current configuration."
+>abstract="You must edit the settings for experience data collection in the Adobe Content Analytics extension."

 <!-- markdownlint-enable MD034 -->